podenv/modularix/README.md

 Available app:

-- reaper with reapack and sws
+- reaper with reapack, sws and yabridge
 - tidal and supercollider
 - puredata and plugdata
 - bespoke synth